Skip to main content

 Meals, SNAP, and fresh food help

 What it helps with: Local meal programs may include senior meal sites and home-delivered meals.
-Oregon Department of Human Services says ADRC can help people find local meal programs, including Meals on Wheels, and that most programs are free or low-priced.
-Use the Oregon meals page for current statewide wording.
+Oregon’s meals page says ADRC can help people find local meal programs, including Meals on Wheels.
+SNAP is a separate grocery benefit.

 Who may qualify: Meal programs often focus on older adults, adults with disabilities, or people who cannot shop or cook safely.
-SNAP is separate.
-The Oregon SNAP page says SNAP helps people pay for groceries and lists income and non-citizen rules.
+The Oregon SNAP page lists current food benefit rules and says income, resources, and household details can matter.

 Reality check: Meal routes and meal sites vary by county.
 SNAP may not cover all food needs, so call 2-1-1 if you need food right away.
 Our food programs guide explains other food paths older adults can ask about.